H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Local parametrisation of the boundary

 \endgroup These relations stipulate how the vector components transform between the different bases, this allows one to rewrite the differential operators in the coordinates from equations \eqref{transform1}-\eqref{transform3} by rewriting the standard expressions for these operators in Cartesian coordinates. \end{remark} \begin{remark} We note that it is straightforward to extend coordinate system \eqref{transform1}-\eqref{transform3} to higher dimensions.
 As in the three-dimensional case, one can rely on the compactness of the boundary to obtain a finite number of surface patches to cover the boundary.
-The formulae for the gradient, divergence and Laplacian operators have higher-dimensional generalisations of the same form. \end{remark} \begin{remark} In order to have a working proof we require that $\partial \Omega \in C^3$.
-The reason is that this implies that the normal vector $n$ is a $C^2$ function of $(\sigma_1, \sigma_2)$.
-The Jacobian matrix $J$ involves tangential derivatives of $n$, which makes that $J$ has $C^1$ regularity.
-Since the divergence and Laplacian involve first-order derivatives of $J$, we need $J$ to be $C^1$ and therefore cannot lower the regularity requirement on the boundary.

-We expect that by using the variational formulation of the equation with the same choice of coordinates will allow us to weaken the boundary regularity requirement to $C^2$ instead of $C^3$.
-Then one has to perform the Schauder-type estimates from section \ref{decompositionsection} in the weak formulation, see for example \cite{giaquinta}. \end{remark} Throughout the paper, we will consider a modified pressure defined by
+The formulae for the gradient, divergence and Laplacian operators have higher-dimensional generalisations of the same form. \end{remark} \begin{remark} In order to have a working proof we require that $\partial \Omega \in C^4$.
+Consequently, this implies that the normal vector $n$ is a $C^3$ function of $(\sigma_1, \sigma_2)$.
+The Jacobian matrix $J$ involves tangential derivatives of $n$, which makes that $J$ has $C^2$ regularity. \\ There are two reasons we need $J$ to have a high level of regularity.
+The first reason is that the proof of Theorem \ref{regularitytheorem} relies on taking smooth approximations of the velocity field $u$ (which we will construct in section \ref{mollificationsection}).
+For these smooth approximations there exists an associated smooth approximate pressure by standard Schauder theory.
+However, as the normal vector is part of the boundary condition \eqref{usualboundarycond} (which is equivalent to \eqref{veryweakboundcondeq} in this case), for the Schauder theory to apply we need $n \in C^{2,\alpha} (\Omega)$ for $\alpha \in (0,1)$. \\ The second reason is that the proofs of several results in this paper involve (boundary) regularity estimates in the coordinate system \eqref{transform1}-\eqref{transform3}.
+Since the divergence and Laplacian in this coordinate system involve first-order derivatives of $J$, we need $J$ to be at least $C^1$.
+We expect that by using the variational formulation of the equation with the same choice of coordinates will allow us to weaken the boundary regularity requirement to $C^2$ instead of $C^4$.
+Then one has to perform the Schauder-type estimates from section \ref{decompositionsection} in the weak formulation, see for example \cite{giaquinta}. \end{remark} Throughout the paper, we will consider a modified pressure defined by (cf. Definition \ref{modifiedpressuredef})